Detect anomalous quartic gauge couplings at muon colliders with quantum kernel k-means: aQGCs and the process of muon pair to neutrinos and photons at the muon colliders

 As an Effective Field Theory~(EFT), the SMEFT is only valid under the NP energy scale.
-The high center-of-mass~(c.m.) energy achievable at muon colliders offers an excellent opportunity to detect potential NP signals.
-However, it is necessary to verify the validity of the SMEFT framework.
-Partial wave unitarity has been extensively employed in previous studies as a criterion for assessing the validity of the SMEFT~\cite{Dong:2023nir,Yang:2021pcf,Guo:2020lim,Yue:2021snv,Fu:2021mub,Yang:2022ilt,Layssac:1993vfp,Corbett:2017qgl,Perez:2018kav,Almeida:2020ylr,Kilian:2018bhs,Kilian:2021whd}.
+The high center-of-mass~(c.m.) energy achievable at muon colliders offers an excellent opportunity to detect potential NP signals, while at the same time, raises concerns on the validity of the SMEFT.
+Previous studies have extensively employed partial wave unitarity as a criterion for assessing the validity of the SMEFT~\cite{Dong:2023nir,Yang:2021pcf,Guo:2020lim,Yue:2021snv,Fu:2021mub,Yang:2022ilt,Layssac:1993vfp,Corbett:2017qgl,Almeida:2020ylr,Kilian:2018bhs,Kilian:2021whd,Perez:2018kav}.
 For the process $W^{-}_{\lambda_{1}}W^{+}_{\lambda_{2}}\rightarrow {\gamma}_{\lambda_{3}}{\gamma}_{\lambda_{4}}$ with $\lambda_{1,2} = \pm 1,0$ and $\lambda_{3,4} = \pm 1$ correspond to the helicities of the vector bosons, in the c.m. frame with z-axis along the flight direction of ${W}^-$ in the initial state, the amplitudes can be expanded as~\cite{Jacob:1959at},

 where $\theta$ and $\phi$ are zenith and azimuth angles of $\gamma _{\lambda _3}$, $\lambda = \lambda_{1} - \lambda_{2}$, $\lambda^{'} = \lambda_{3} - \lambda_{4}$ and $d^{J}_{\lambda\lambda^{'}}(\theta)$ is the Wigner D-functions.
 The partial wave unitarity bound is $|T^{J}| \leq 2$~\cite{Corbett:2014ora}.